5241513/RecycleReactNative/README.md

 ## BackEnd Testing

 ### Camera Page
-you should service the "submit" function in ./Camera/Preview/function.tsx, and if you want to test, remember to set the submit function in ./Camera/Preview/function.tsx to be true
+you should service the "submit" function in ./Camera/Preview/function.tsx, and if you want to test, remember to set the backEndConnect in ./Preview/index.tsx  to be true

+### Weekly Statistic
+you should service the "getWeeklyStatistic" function in ./Statistic/LineChart/function.tsx, and if you want to test, remember to set the backEndConnect in ./Preview/index.tsx  to be true